Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

+# A big example project #

-# Visualizing 176,113 US tech salaries – a big example
+# Visualizing 176,113 US tech salaries

 We're going to build this: